 - Use on the stain using a spray bottle to saturate.

 - Let the stain sit for about ten to fifteen minutes.

 - With a sponge, clean in a rubbing motion.

 - Brush the pile back into the natural direction is has.

-- Making use of layers of white paper towels, place paper towel on top of area, place a book on atop that.
+- Making use of layers of white paper towels.
+Place paper towel on top of area and a book on atop that.
 Allow it to sit this way until it has dried.

 Ammonia solution: One teaspoon of clear, household type ammonia to a half of a cup of water.
 This solution can be used in a spray bottle or be applied to the carpet directly.
 It is important not to wet the carpets backing when apply.
 After applying solution, use white paper towels to blot.
 Allow to dry completely.

 Detergent solution: A detergent solution can be made of hand soap or dish soap.
 The combination is one quarter of a teaspoon of detergent to one quart of water.
 Make sure the soap does not contain bleach or lanolin.

 - Blot the stain with white paper towels to remove as much of the solution as possible.